xpqz/dyalog-docs/programming-reference-guide/docs/threads/globals-and-the-order-of-execution.md

 Secondly, consider the possibility that APL switches from the `FOO` thread to the `GOO` thread after `FOO[1]`.
 If this happens, the value of `SEMI_GLOBAL` passed to `DO_SOMETHING` will be 1 and not 0.
 Here is another source of error.

-In fact, in this case, there are two ways to resolve the problem.
-To ensure that the value of `SEMI_GLOBAL` remains the same from `FOO[1]` to `FOO[2]`, you may use diamonds instead of separate statements, e.g.
+In  this case, there are two ways to resolve the problem.
+To ensure that the value of `SEMI_GLOBAL` remains the same from `FOO[1]` to `FOO[2]`, you can use diamonds instead of separate statements.
+For example:
 ```apl
       :If SEMI_GLOBAL=0 ⋄ DO_SOMETHING SEMI_GLOBAL
 ```

-Even better, although less efficient, you may use `:Hold` to synchronise access to the variable, for example:
+Even better, although less efficient, you can use `:Hold` to synchronise access to the variable.
+For example:
 ```apl
       ∇ FOO
 [1]    :Hold 'SEMI_GLOBAL'